6060842/YTdlpTermux/README.md

 This should be copy-pasted in to Termux and the enter button pressed to start the installation.
 On screen instructions will be displayed during the installation.

-Upon completion of the script it is now possible to share a video via the android share menu to Termux which will present the user with 5 media download options for MP3\M4A Audio, MP4 Video or a combination of both.
+Upon completion of the script it is now possible to share a video via the Android share menu to Termux which will present the user with 5 media download options for MP3\M4A Audio, MP4 Video or a combination of both.

 The downloaded files are stored in Downloads/Media in the Android File System.